raulbmrp/raulbmrp/README.md

 <ul>
   <li>
     <p><a href="https://wycreative.com/">WYcreative</a> | Mar 2022 - Present</p>
-    <h3>Front-End Web Developer Trainee</h3>
+    <h3>Front-End Web Developer</h3>
-    <p>Working primarily with Pug, Sass and JavaScript for web development projects.
-I also have responsibility over the QA tests and newsletters, which are written in Handlebars and Less.</p><br>
+    <p>I’m mostly working with PugJS, SASS and JavaScript for web development projects.
+I’m also responsible for QA tests and newsletters, in which I write in Handlebars and Less.</p><br>
   </li>
   <li>
     <p><a href="https://www.dice.pt/">Dice.pt</a> | Jul 2020 - Jun 2021</p>
     <h3>Graphic Designer</h3>
-    <p>The majority of the work done on Dice.pt was branding, editorial, motion, social media management, web design, email marketing, illustration, copywriting, and SEO.
-The most used tools were Adobe Illustrator, Photoshop, After Effects, Indesign, and XD.</p>
+    <p>During my previous role as a Graphic Designer, I honed skills in Illustration, SEO, Branding, Editorial, Motion, and Web Design, by using tools such as Adobe Illustrator, Photoshop, After Effects, Indesign and Figma.</p>
   </li>
 </ul>
 <br><br>